jlizen/graceful-shutdown-with-aws-lambda/rust-demo/README.md

     }
 });
 ```

+## Deploy and Test

-Use the following AWS SAM CLI commands to build and deploy this demo.
+Use the following AWS SAM CLI commands from within one of the two examples' subdirectories to build and deploy this demo.

 ```bash
 # https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/building-rust.html#building-rust-prerequisites